Level3-REST/site/doc/profiles/nexus.md

 ##### `Profile: <http://level3.rest/profiles/nexus>`

 A Nexus resource is a central "meeting point" for related resources.
 It is often identified by a shared business identifier, like invoice number or a book's ISBN.
 A Nexus resource may have state information, but it is read-only and should reflect an overall business state.
 For instance, an order resource can have the states "open" or "closed."

 Clients discover related states via the links attached to the Nexus.
-For instance, shipping details, payment info and other order-related states are related to the Nexus resource but are linked, not embedded, in the Nexus resource.
+The order resource's shipping details, payment info and other order-related states are related to the Nexus resource but are linked, not embedded, in the Nexus resource.

 A Nexus resource offers the `DELETE` operation which "removes" the Nexus resource instance from the system.
 Related resources remove their states as a result of a successful delete.